Skip to content

 • Alternative optimisers — try Nelder-Mead for noisy landscapes, or least_squares (Levenberg-Marquardt) when you have more observations than parameters.

-• Consult the API reference — see the API docs for the complete interface of ForceField, Q2MMMolecule, ObjectiveFunction, and all I/O functions.
+• Consult the API reference — see the API Reference for the complete interface of ForceField, Q2MMMolecule, ObjectiveFunction, and all I/O functions.